kxmh42/jupyter-interactive/README.md

     - Display Matplotlib plots as interactive, resizable widgets (using [`ipympl`](https://matplotlib.org/ipympl/)).
     - Display Matplotlib plots at a higher resolution.
-    - Zoom in and out of Plotly figures using the mosue scroll wheel and/or two-finger scrolling.
+    - Zoom in and out of Plotly figures using the mouse scroll wheel and/or two-finger scrolling.
     - Download Plotly figures at their currently rendered size.
     - Ensure that dragging Plotly figures results in panning (rather than